THE D61+ PLATFORM SUITE

 FindHer is a service that aims to make female researchers more easily discoverable, without pushing the profile maintenance burden on to women.
-Also central to our objectives is the easy discoverability of female profiles in the same places that people look for researchers in general.
+We also want to make sure that profiles for female researchers are easily discoverable in the same places that people look for researchers in general.

 All the profile data within Expert Connect is freely available via API and can be used by anyone looking to build their own directory, or undertake research.

-We hope that all great initiatives to promote women can draw on and utilise Expert Connect data to support their work.
+We hope that all the great initiatives to promote women can draw on the Expert Connect data and use it to support their work.

 A common excuse for male domination in a range of endeavours is that suitable women couldn’t be found.
 This has led to a proliferation of initiatives encouraging women to list their details in various directories that are then promoted to conference organisers, company boards, investor groups, the media and beyond.
 Whilst playing a vital role in promoting women and enhancing their chances of discovery, these various lists put the onus on women to create and update their profiles across multiple platforms.
 This can be incredibly time consuming and repetitive work that may or may not result in any extra opportunities (given the importance of established networks).

-Given the public data that already exists, we can be smarter in how we manage the challenge of claims that a suitable woman “couldn’t be found”.
+Given the public data that already exists, we can be smarter in how we manage the challenge of ensuring that no one can claim that a suitable woman “couldn’t be found”.
 We can also put this information in the places that people are already looking.
 There are some nuances to providing this information.

-With a dataset of over 47,000 automatically created researchers profiles (and rapidly growing), it simply won't be possible to manually determine the gender of each researcher on an ongoing basis.
-For the launch (March 2018) we have visually reviewed all stored images, however in the future we will employ a combination of tools to make the best informed guess we can about each researcher’s gender.
+With a dataset of over 60,000 automatically created researchers profiles (and rapidly growing), it simply isn't reasonable to manually determine the gender of each researcher.
+Instead, we've used a combination of tools to make the best informed guess we can about each researcher’s gender.

 These tools include:

-- Photo analysis – all photos captured prior to the Expert FindHer launch on 8th March 2018 were visually reviewed.
-New images added after this date are assessed by a neural net that is trained on edges of the head and neck area the confidence level of female being returned.
-These images will also be put in a folder to be visually checked, which will then overwrite the initial automated evaluation.
+- Photo analysis – all photos captured prior to the Expert Findher launch on 8th March 2019 were visually reviewed.
+New images added after this date are assessed by a neural net that is trained on edges of the head and neck area, with the confidence level of female being returned.
+These images will also be put in a folder to be visually checked prior to publishing.

-- Title – gender specific titles (e.g. Ms, Miss, Mrs, Mr, Sir) are reviewed where provided, however this is not very common as the majority of titles consist of Doctor, Professor etc.
+- Title – gender specific titles (e.g. Ms, Miss, Mrs, Mr, Sir) are reviewed, however this is not very common (most titles are Doctor, Professor etc)

 - Pronoun use - bio information is reviewed (when written in third person) to look for male/female pronouns

-- Self-select - along with verifying their profile and adding direct contact details, we also allow users to select the gender they currently identify as (female, male, non-conforming, prefer not to disclose).
+- Self-select - along with verifying your profile and adding direct contact details, we also allow users to select the gender they currently identify as (female, male, non-conforming, prefer not to disclose).

-Name - we've used established name sets.
-The US social security has naming data since 1880, which has provided the most in-depth list of names to have a percentage of females against each name.
-Where missing, an API is called.
+- Name - we've used established name sets.
+The US social security has naming data since 1880, this has provided the most in depth list of names to have a percentage of females against each name.
+Where missing an API is called.

-Based on the above tools, we make an assessment of likely gender, together with a measure of certainty.
-We must achieve at least a 99.99% certainty level for a gender marker to be applied.
-This has resulted in approximately 29% of the researchers in Expert Connect being assigned a gender, with the remaining 71% unable to be determined at this time.
-We are continuing to explore new tools that can help enhance the accuracy of our assessments.
+Based on the above tools, we make an assessment of likely gender, and a measure of certainty.
+We must achieve at least a 99.99% certainty level for our assessment of gender, otherwise no gender marker is applied.
+This has resulted in approximately 15% of the researchers in Expert Connect being assigned a gender, with the remaining 85% unable to be determined at this time.
+We are continuing to explore new tools and new data sources that can help enhance the accuracy of our assessments.
 Of course the more people we can encourage to self-select, the more accurate our data will be.

 We fully recognise that tools we’re using are just the beginning.
 As with all elements of the Expert Connect platform, we remain very open to ideas and suggestions about how to enhance the work we're doing.
 Our goal is that this platform can serve as a useful starting point for a collaborative effort to dramatically enhance opportunities for women.
 We want to see a more equitable research ecology, and we’d like to co-create that vision with collaborators from the research sector and beyond.